 In addition to being necessary, sleep has countless benefits in the various aspects of life.
 When it’s lacking, either in time or quality, all aspects suffer and the drawbacks are instantaneous.

 Most people tend to notice the adverse effects of poor sleep before they notice the positive.
 After all, a single night of bad sleep could leave a person groggy and tired.
 But the need to be in perfect shape increases as the world faces a pandemic that is much harsher on people with poor physical health.

 For one, proper sleep optimizes the immune system, allowing the body to rest, ensuring it’s in tip-top shape when it comes to fighting viruses and illnesses.
-And while on the topic of COVID-19 and the flu-season, a study by the American Academy of Sleep Medicine found that sleep can increase vaccines’ effectiveness.
+And while on the topic of COVID-19 and the flu-season, studies show that sufficient sleep may increase vaccines’ effectiveness.

 In addition to the countless stationary benefits that sleep offers, such as having a healthier heart, losing weight, and improving memory, it also supplies the body with the energy and resources it needs for physical and mental activity.

 Sleep works by ridding the brain of adenosine, an organic compound that the body naturally produces.
 When awake, adenosine levels increase in the brain throughout the day, causing tiredness and fatigue later on in the day.
 While caffeine provides a temporary energy boost, sleep is the only thing that clears the brain adenosine receptors and rewinds to full energy.